foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

 <h1 align='center'>LONDON</h1>

-**Apply**
+**Expression of Interest**

-Application [now open](https://docs.google.com/forms/d/e/1FAIpQLSfczihTcCcdKiwHS2evUyJbQBMoGlbuOgJOS2oxNYZwBSUBsA/viewform) for our winter cohort for our London programme.
+Submit an [expression of interest](https://docs.google.com/forms/d/e/1FAIpQLSdU_HNAYn-C7HW60TGneX3s6_KnnkSWOWsrGiuJ7jBzVXUQgA/viewform) now for our London programme.

 **Upcoming course dates:**

 For our winter cohort beginning on 29 October 2018, the application window will be open from July 16th until August 17th (23:59 GMT).
 Applicants will have until August 31st (23:59 GMT) to complete their prerequisites.
 Remote or in-person interview dates will be confirmed via email.

 For our spring cohort beginning on 4 March 2019, the application window will be open from November 1st until November 30th (23:59 GMT).
-Interview dates will be between December 16th to December 22nd.
+Remote or in-person interview dates will be confirmed via email.

 **Eligibility:**